End killings, countries warn PH

 Committed to change

-Cayetano assured the UN council that the Philippine government is committed in protecting human rights and fundamental freedom.
+Cayetano assured the UN council that the Philippine government is committed to protecting human rights and fundamental freedom.

 Duterte, he added, is committed to real change and reforms.